-More recently, with gold markets improving, the Company has turned its attention to the gold potential of the Bear Lodge Property.
+In 2017, the Company began to further review the gold potential of the Bear Lodge property.
 The area with gold potential is mostly separate from the known rare earth deposits, including the Bull Hill deposit.
-However, there may be significant gold occurrences in some of the identified satellite rare earth deposits.
+There may be, however, significant gold occurrences in some of the identified satellite rare earth deposits.
 Only further exploration will define the extent of overlapping occurrences, if any.
-Several parties have expressed an interest in exploring the gold potential of the Bear Lodge Property, and the Company is currently considering alternative proposals.